ashleychampagne/Web-Scraping-Toolkit/Spreadsheet-Splitting-Workflow.md

     split -a4 -l1 my_data.txt row
     ~~~
 * You're done!
 Navigate to your folder and confirm that a .txt file has been created for each row of your spreadsheets.
 The filed for rows 1, 2, ..., 456976 will be named rowaaaa.txt, rowaaab.txt, ..., rowzzzz.txt respectively.
+* Note also that "row" is just a name to use for naming the files created.
+If you wanted to name your files something else, you could.
+For instance:
+    ~~~
+    split -a4 -l1 my_data.txt museumentry
+    ~~~
+    Would create files labelled with "museumentry" rather than "row."

 ##### Step 3 on Microsoft Windows:
 * [Install Git for Windows](https://git-scm.com/download) if you have not already
 * Open Windows command line (DOS)